 Video of the Day

-Set-Up for Success
+Set Up for Success

-For people who experience a temporary increase in asthma symptoms with exercise, use of a quick-relief inhaler before exercising is typically recommended.
-ATS also notes there is moderate evidence suggesting that a low salt diet and supplemental vitamin C might help reduce exercise-induced asthma symptoms.
+For people who experience a temporary increase in asthma symptoms with exercise, use of a quick-relief inhaler before exercising can help.
+The American Thoracic Society notes there is moderate evidence suggesting that a low-salt diet and supplemental vitamin C might help reduce exercise-induced asthma symptoms.

 A proper warm-up before beginning your workout can help you get through it without being sidelined by asthma symptoms.
 While it may seem odd, a bit of airway constriction during your warm-up can prevent additional airway spasms during your workout.
 This phenomenon is known as a refractory period.

 Once a warm-up is performed and any symptoms have subsided, a person with asthma can participate in any form of cardio exercise that has been approved by his or her doctor.
-According to the American College of Sports Medicine (ACSM), cardio exercises should be performed while keeping the heart rate at 50 to 65 percent of maximum heart rate for beginners, and 60 to 75 percent for more seasoned exercisers.
+According to the American College of Sports Medicine, or ACSM, cardio exercises should be performed while keeping the heart rate at 50 to 65 percent of maximum heart rate for beginners, and 60 to 75 percent for more seasoned exercisers.
 Maximum heart rate is calculated by subtracting your age from 220.

 Warnings and Precautions

 If you're starting a new exercise regimen or are looking to intensify your workouts to build more cardio stamina, first talk with your asthma doctor.
 You want to be sure the regimen is safe for you.
 You also want to find out exactly what to do if you have a symptom flare-up.
 In some situations, your doctor might recommend a change in your asthma medications or dosages.